SciML/Catalyst.jl/docs/src/model_creation/example/basic_CRN_library.md

     d, (X, Y, Z) --> ∅
 end
 ```
-Whether it oscillates or not depends on its parameter values.
+Whether the Repressilator oscillates or not depends on its parameter values.
 Here, we will perform deterministic (ODE) simulations for two different values of $K$, showing that it oscillates for one value and not the other one.
 Next, we will perform stochastic (SDE) simulations for both $K$ values, showing that the stochastic model can sustain oscillations in both cases.
 This is an example of the phenomena of *noise-induced oscillation*.
 ```@example crn_library_brusselator
 using OrdinaryDiffEq, StochasticDiffEq, Plots u0 = [:X => 50.0, :Y => 15.0, :Z => 15.0]